We Owe Allegiance to No Crown: Background

 Woodside was born in Philadelphia, where his father worked as an engrossing clerk.
 It is said that Woodside received his training in painting from Matthew Pratt or one of his business partners in the sign-painting business, William Clarke, Jeremiah Paul, Jr., or George Rutter.
-In 1805, Woodside opened his own studio for knkjhforty-seven years.
+In 1805, Woodside opened his own studio for forty-seven years.
 He became famous not only for sign-painting around Philadelphia, but also for still life, fruit, and animals.
 From 1817 to 1836, Woodside exhibited paintings at the Pennsylvania Academy of the Fine Arts, in whose catalogues he was described as a "Painter [of] Animals and Still Life."

 Woodside was more well known for his allegorical paintings and firemen hat panels.
 In 1816, Woodside was commissioned to create the city of Philadelphia's coat of arms.
 This painting depicts allegorical figures of Justice and Plenty.
 His firemen hat panels, commissioned for parades in 1840s, similarly contained allegorical figures of Justice and Plenty but in a variety of positions and settings.